ashisharikala4/Alfido-tech-data-science-internship/README.md

 ## Overview

 This repository contains the projects completed during my Data Science Internship at **Alfido Tech**.
-These projects demonstrate skills in data cleaning, exploratory data analysis, data visualization, and machine learning using Python and its data science ecosystem.
+These projects demonstrate practical skills in data cleaning, exploratory data analysis, data visualization, and machine learning using Python and its data science ecosystem.

 ---